Customizing the Free Edition

 - Select Save.

-- Ensure your guest user is a member of your community (see Add Members to Your Community).
+- Add your custom Visualforce Page to your community (see Add Tabs to Your Community).

 Your guest users should now be able to access and use your Coveo component in your Visualforce community.